compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 This is the situation in which the design of `BBCode` shines vs `IRCode`.
 `IRCode` does not, at present, really have much to say about transformations which change control flow.
 It is, however, straightforward using `BBCode`.
-Suppose that we wish to modify the above to display the value of `%2` if it is even.
+Suppose that we wish to modify the above to display the value of `%2` if it is even on any given iteration.
 Since this involves control flow, it necessarily requires at least one additional basic block.

 We do this in two steps.